Mary's Place Seattle Programs

 In December 2014, we opened Lula’s Place in South Lake Union with space for 8 family members.
 In March, we opened our sixth shelter in Seattle’s International District, The Jackson Street Shelter, which has beds for 50 family members, bringing our total number of shelter beds to 220.

 Recent Successes and Current Challenges

-Mary’s Place has successfully assisted thousands of homeless women into increased stability by helping them into shelter and housing, by increasing their self-esteem and sense of self-worth, by providing supportive community, by supporting them into treatment, by encouraging them to leave abusive situations and make choices that increase their personal safety.
+Mary’s Place has successfully assisted thousands of homeless women and families into increased stability by helping them into shelter and housing, by increasing their self-esteem and sense of self-worth, by providing supportive community, by supporting them into treatment, by encouraging them to leave abusive situations and make choices that increase their personal safety.
 Women tell us that without Mary’s Place they would not have survived, that they would not have been successful in making the changes that they have made to improve their lives.

 In 2014, The Seattle Human Services Coalition honored Mary’s Place with the Outstanding Organization Award as part of its 2014 Human Services Awards.
 Also in 2014, our Executive Director, Marty Hartman, won a Light a Fire Award for Extraordinary Executive Director.

 The last few years have seen incredible growth for Mary’s Place as we expand our programs in response the increase in family homelessness.
 As our numbers increase, the needs of each of the groups we serve have become increasingly different.